 This space is generously hosted by Bruce Ashely (artist #17), whose beautiful infrared prints will displayed and for sale.

 Open Studios is organized by the Arts Council of Santa Cruz.

 Click on the image to the left to go to my Photography page on Facebook

 Open Studios is sponsored by the Arts Council of Santa Cruz.
 Click on their logo for info!

 --what's the difference?

-The photographic images I choose to display as art to hang on walls tend to be more complex and more subtle than the ones I choose for cards, rewarding longer and more intense visual lingering.
-Fine arts photographic images will be on display and for sale, matted or matted and framed, at Open Studios 2015.
+The photographic images I choose to display as art to hang on walls tend to be more complex and more subtle than the ones I choose for cards.
+They look great with your sofa, and you can live with them a long time because the visual pleasure you they reward longer and more intense visual lingering.
+Fine arts photographic images will be on display and for sale, matted or matted and framed, or printed on metal, at Open Studios 2022.

 But I take a lot of pictures that are, let's face it, just pretty!
 At Open Studios 2022 I'll again be selling 5x7 cards with envelopes.
 Below is a sample of some of the images I have used cards, and many more will be available as cards --scenes from Bali, Mexico, many other places.